Small Businesses Deliver

 Three powerful engine options are available for Express / Savana: a 4.8-liter 285-horsepower V8, a 6.0-liter 329-horsepower V8 or a 6.6-liter Duramax turbodiesel V8 putting out 260 horsepower and 525 lb-ft of torque.
 The Express / Savana offer as much as 284 cubic feet of cargo room and can handle up to 4,120 pounds of payload.
 The big van also impresses with its towing capability; it can pull up to 10,000 pounds.

 According to Ford, there are almost 60 different configurations of its big Transit van including two different wheelbases, three roof heights as well as 150, 250 and 350 variants.
 Cargo space is quite immense — the largest Transit features a space 172.2 inches long, 70.2 inches wide (54.8 inches between the wheels) and 81.5 inches high for a total of 487.3 cubic feet of space.
 With the high-roof option, a person 6 feet 5 inches can stand upright.
-This capability may be the reason the Ford Transit is by far the best-selling commercial van in America.
+This capability may be the reason the Ford Transit is by far the best-selling commercial van in America by a wide margin.

 Transit is available with three different powertrains, including a 310-horsepower 3.5-liter EcoBoost V6 as well as a 3.2-liter Power Stroke diesel.
 For better access, the Transit is available with dual sliding doors as well as rear cargo doors that can open up to 237 degrees.
 Also available is SYNC3, Ford’s latest entertainment and communication system.
 In addition, Transit can be equipped with Ford Telematics that let owners not only track the vehicle but also receive maintenance alerts as needed.